disachenko/epg/readme.md

 #### BUILD CONFIGURATION
 To configure backend host for release/debug builds and timeouts use properties in `build.properties` file.

+#### STUB SERVER
 Instruction how to setup stub server you could find here [EPG mock-api](https://github.com/NoriginMedia/candidate-tester/blob/master/README.md#mock-api).
+In order to check functionality of button "Now" update data for stub server or just change system date of device to 18.03.2017.